Summit 26 from June 1-4 in San Francisco

 Build the Routing Solution

-Use Cortex Code, Snowflake's AI-powered CLI, to deploy the Native App using natural language commands and automated skills.
+Use Cortex Code, Snowflake's AI-powered coding assistant, to deploy the routing solution using natural language commands and automated skills.

 Setup Cortex Code